Treatment for Panic Attacks

 The terms “panic attack” or “panic disorder” are relatively young and only entered psychiatry as a diagnostic entity in the late seventies.
 Meanwhile, Panic Disorder emerges as a distinct diagnostic category, marked by the recurrent occurrence of panic attacks with defined frequency.
 Often, this disorder intertwines with agoraphobia, further complicating the clinical picture.

 Historically, the technical usage of “panic” diverges from its colloquial counterpart, denoting both abnormal group behaviour and acute individual states of high anxiety.
-This conceptual framework, formalized for the first time in the diagnostic manual, the DSM-III, underscores the evolving understanding of anxiety disorders, panic attacks and generalized anxiety, and their classification.
+This conceptual framework, formalised for the first time in the diagnostic manual, the DSM-III, underscores the evolving understanding of anxiety disorders, panic attacks, and generalised anxiety and their classification.

 Freud also created the theoretical foundation of this disorder.
-He recognized the importance of environmental factors without neglecting the hereditary predisposition.
-Despite his pioneering research he was quite mistaken on the aetiology of panic attacks by overestimating the impact of sexuality.
+He recognised the importance of environmental factors without neglecting the hereditary predisposition.
+Despite his pioneering research, he was quite mistaken on the aetiology of panic attacks by overestimating the impact of sexuality.

 Emil Kraepelin’s Research on Anxiety

 Kraepelin, a prominent figure in clinical psychiatry, documented cases of panic attacks and severe agoraphobia.
-He categorized various anxiety disorders delineating generalized anxiety characterized by pervasive worry, obsessive thoughts and compulsions.
-He also identified phobias, including insect phobias, agoraphobia, specific social phobia, and generalized social phobia, contributing significantly to the classification of contemporary anxiety disorders.
+He categorised various anxiety disorders, delineating generalised anxiety characterised by pervasive worry, obsessive thoughts, and compulsions.
+He also identified phobias, including insect phobias, agoraphobia, specific social phobia, and generalised social phobia, contributing significantly to the classification of contemporary anxiety disorders.

 Walter Canon.
 Fight-or-Flight Response